 Access and Edit files offline

 To be able to access your files from Google Drive when you are offline, make sure you download Google Drive client for your Mac, PC or Android.
-There are however some limitations when you are using Google Drive, knowing Google has its own formatted file types known as Google documents, spreadsheet, presentation, forms and drawings.
+You can view and edit files including, Google Docs, Google Sheets, and Google Drive.

 Access Google docs and Spreadsheet offline